Questions & Answers about Bankruptcy

 How will my IRS debt be handled in Bankruptcy?
 Will Bankruptcy help me?

 Yes.
 Bankruptcy helps you with money that you owe the IRS.
 It may even be dischargeable depending on the circumstances.
-You should speak with an attorney from the Eric Pratt Law Firm so that we may give you a more precise answer based upon your particular tax situation.
+You should speak with an attorney from the Pratt & Maegli Law Firm so that we may give you a more precise answer based upon your particular tax situation.

 Do I need credit counseling prior to filing bankruptcy?

 Yes.
 We can easily help you get this done.

 What is a bankruptcy mill?
 A bankruptcy “mill” is a large law firm that files a lot of cases.
 These mills are notorious for charging additional fees and delivering poor service.
 They are similar to factories and you are little more than a file number.
 At a bankruptcy mill, people often do not receive the personal attention that they need and deserve.
 The Pratt & Maegli Law Firm is definitely NOT a bankruptcy mill.
 We treat you with respect and dignity because we take it personally.
 Our standards are very high and we demand that every member of our staff adhere to these standards.